Calisthenics/Yoga

 Goals

 With age, most people lose interest in impressing other people, but gain interest in bodily health and longevity.
-Thus bodily appearance and athletic achievements are not long-term sustainable motivations for exercising for most people, whereas bodily health (freedom from bodily pain) and longevity are.
+Thus bodily appearance and competitive sports are not long-term sustainable motivations for exercising for most people, whereas bodily health (freedom from bodily pain plus ability to engage in normal bodily activities, including recreational versus competitive sports) and longevity are.

 Focus on negative of health, aka sickness, might help with motivation.
-If lifespan is how long we live and healthspan is how long we are healthy, then sickspan is number of years of life we are alive but in pain.
-Reflect on what it means to live many years with agonizing back aches, neck aches, shoulder impingement, arthritis, other joint problems, etc.
+If lifespan is how long we live and healthspan is how long we are healthy, then sickspan is number of years of life we are alive but in pain or unable to engage in normal bodily activities.
+Reflect on what it means to live many years with agonizing back aches, neck aches, shoulder impingement, arthritis, inability to hike or bicycle because of knee or hip problems, etc.

 Exercise routine to reduce sickspan without reducing lifespan should include following types of exercise: